California AB 1263: Firearm Parts Shipping

 eBay’s checkout process doesn’t support these verification steps.
 The result?
 Many eBay sellers have already announced they’ll stop shipping firearm parts to California entirely rather than risk non-compliance penalties.

-What This Means for California Buyers on eBay
+What Does AB 1263 Mean for California Buyers Shopping on eBay?

 Expect significant changes when searching for firearm parts on eBay after January 1, 2026: